Get

 Even though both breeds of Corgi are classified as herding dogs, the Cardigan Welsh Corgi has been on the job for much longer.
 The Cardigan breed has been hanging around the British Isles longer than the Pembroke in general, having arrived in Wales around 1200 B.C.

 The name “Cardigan” comes from the breed’s place of origin: Cardiganshire.
-But even though both types of Corgis have origins in Wales, the two breeds share no common ancestors.
+But even though both types of Corgis have origins in Wales, the two breeds may have had a common ancestor a long time ago, but they have completely different origins, although they were briefly interbred in the 1930s.
 Cardigan Welsh Corgis are actually more closely related to Dachshunds than Pembroke Corgis.

 Knowing the history of Cardigan Welsh Corgis doesn’t really help differentiate them, but their tails will.
-Cardigan Corgis have tails, while Pembrokes do not.
+Cardigan Corgis have normal-sized tails, while Pembrokes have very short or bobbed ones, and are often docked, although this practice is becoming less common due to ethical considerations and legal restrictions.
 This is the biggest identifier when trying to tell the two breeds apart.
 Although they still have the characteristic Corgi stature, Cardigans can also get slightly bigger in both height and weight.

 Personality

 Corgis are known for being affectionate and playful.
 Although small, they have big personalities and will love their families tremendously.
-But of the two breeds, the Cardigan Welsh Corgi is definitely the quieter and less energetic one.
+But of the two breeds, the Cardigan Welsh Corgi is believed to be quieter and maybe somewhat less energetic.
 They aren’t always as ready and willing to participate in activities.
 They take a more thoughtful approach instead of having a “jump right in” attitude.

 But that’s not to say that they won’t bark at unexpected noises or danger.
 Their large ears make them quite alert, so Cardigan Corgis make good watchdogs that might take the time to assess a stranger before begging for pets and love.

 Even though this breed does take a slightly slower approach to activities, that doesn’t mean they are lazy.
-Rather, they just enjoy spending time with their humans, regardless of whether that means lying on the couch all day or going for a walk in the park.
-Like all dogs, Cardigan Corgis need their exercise, but it doesn’t have to be anything extensive or high-energy.
+Rather, they just enjoy spending time with their humans, regardless of whether that means lying on the couch all afternoon or going for a walk in the park.
+Like all dogs, Cardigan Corgis need their regular and age-appropriate and health-appropriate exercise, but it often doesn’t have to be anything extensive or high-energy.

 Training